Admissions

 2

-IB HL 6,7 in any foreign language satisfies the College Core Curriculum requirement.
+IB HL 6,7 in any foreign language satisfies the College Core Curriculum requirement (the languages listed here are only a sampling of IB exams in this area).
 A language denoted as “B” was studied as a second language; one denoted as “A” is one’s native language, or a language in which one has near-native fluency.
 “B” language credits are intermediate level and “A” language credits are post-intermediate.
 Students with “A” language credits who intend to register for the language must first take the CAS placement exam or consult with the department.

 2A

-All satisfy the Core Quantitative Reasoning requirement.
-Students using a score of 7 on the Analysis and Approaches exam to enter Calculus III are advised to review polar coordinates and parametric equations.
-Students majoring in economics cannot use credits for MATH-UA 131 Mathematics for Economics I, MATH-UA 132 Mathematics for Economics II, or MATH-UA 133 Mathematics for Economics III.
+Both exams satisfy the Core Quantitative Reasoning requirement.
+Students using a score of 7 on the Analysis and Approaches exam to enter Calculus III are advised to review polar coordinates and parametric equations on their own.
+Students majoring in economics cannot use these IB credits for MATH-UA 131 Mathematics for Economics I, MATH-UA 132 Mathematics for Economics II, or MATH-UA 133 Mathematics for Economics III.

 3